Keeper vs Trend Micro Deep Security comparison

 Enterprise Password Managers

-Keeper is ranked 11th in Enterprise Password Managers with 32 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 80 reviews.
+Keeper is ranked 11th in Enterprise Password Managers with 32 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 81 reviews.
 Keeper is rated 9.2, while Trend Micro Deep Security is rated 8.6.
 The top reviewer of Keeper writes "It's an inexpensive, scalable solution that has improved our security".
-On the other hand, the top reviewer of Trend Micro Deep Security writes "Offers excellent endpoint protection and great stability ".
-Keeper is most compared with HashiCorp Vault, CyberArk Privileged Access Manager, Azure Key Vault, LastPass and Delinea Secret Server, whereas Trend Micro Deep Security is most compared with Trend Micro Apex One, CrowdStrike Falcon, Microsoft Defender for Endpoint, Symantec Endpoint Security and Trellix Endpoint Security.
+On the other hand, the top reviewer of Trend Micro Deep Security writes "High availability, effective VPM, and responsive support".
+Keeper is most compared with HashiCorp Vault, CyberArk Privileged Access Manager, Azure Key Vault, LastPass and Delinea Secret Server, whereas Trend Micro Deep Security is most compared with Trend Vision One Endpoint Security, CrowdStrike Falcon, Microsoft Defender for Endpoint, Symantec Endpoint Security and Trellix Endpoint Security.

 We monitor all Enterprise Password Managers reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.